zihung20/tp/docs/DeveloperGuide.md

 1. The branch staff request to delete a personnel’s entry.
 2. The branch staff enters the details of the personnel.
-3. The system requests confirmation for deletion.
-4. The branch staff select confirm.
-5. The system deletes the entry from the database.
+3. The system deletes the entry from the database.
-6. The system displays a success message to the branch staff.
+4. The system displays a success message to the branch staff.

     Use case ends.